IEA-Task-43/digital_wra_data_standard/contributing.md

 ## Testing
 TBD
 <!--- All code should be paired with a corresponding unit or integration test.
-OpenOA uses pytest and the built in unittest framework.
+digital_wra_data_standard uses pytest and the built in unittest framework.
-For instructions on running tests, please see the [Readme](https://github.com/NREL/OpenOA/tree/develop#Testing).-->
+For instructions on running tests, please see the [Readme](testing link).-->

 ## Deploying a Package to PyPi
 TBD
 <!--- The repository is equipped with a github action to build and publish new versions to PyPi.
-A maintainer can invoke this workflow by pushing a tag to the NREL/OpenOA reposiory with prefix "v", such as "v1.1.0".
+A maintainer can invoke this workflow by pushing a tag to the IEA Task 43 digital_wra_data_standard repository with prefix "v", such as "v1.1.0".
 The action is defined in `.github/workflows/tags-to-pypi.yml`.

 ```